About Us

 The School

-The School of Garden Design studio is situated in the leafy suburb of Hillcrest, just 1,5 km from Hillcrest Central.
+The School of Garden Design studio is situated in the leafy suburb of Hillcrest, Kwazulu-Natal.
 It offers a fully equipped learning facility with a well-stocked library, enabling students to do their plant and design research at the school.

 For out-of-town students, there are many local B & B's available that provide excellent accommodation at reasonable rates, as well as transport to and from the school.
 Transport to and from the airport can be arranged separately.

-The School of Garden Design also offers courses nationally, particularly in Gauteng, on demand in other centres in South Africa and, more recently, in Zambia.
+The School of Garden Design also offers in-house workshops nationally, particularly in Gauteng, on demand in other centres in South Africa and, more recently, in Zambia.

 Achievements